During the night of 2/3 November 2020 this beautiful house in Durham Place, Chelsea, built in 1790, collapsed completely into ruins.

 Jules Turner, member of the Society’s Planning Committee for Royal Hospital Ward, made a Freedom of Information request to the Health and Safety Executive, but received on 26th April 2022 only a report on the facts up to the collapse, with no indication why the building collapsed and no indication of any action to be taken by HSE to prevent similar incidents.

 An enquiry was conducted by the Health and Safety Executive (RBKC were not involved in monitoring the construction or demolition methods).
 According to press reports the HSE report (which does not seem to have been published) was concluded in early 2021.
 It was unable to identify the cause of the collapse, and could find no evidence that there had been a failure to comply with any relevant regulations.

-The Chairman of The Chelsea Society wrote the following letter to Cllr.
-Elizabeth Campbell, Leader of RBKC on 9th November:
+On 9th November 2020 The Chairman of The Chelsea Society had written the following letter to Cllr.
+Elizabeth Campbell, Leader of RBKC

 “The Chelsea Society was most grateful for the Zoom briefing which Councillor Thalassites and Council officers gave us on 9 November about the building collapse in Durham Place.
 We appreciate your willingness to discuss with us the action which the Council might take in response to it.
 We are aware that the Council itself was not responsible for providing Building Inspectors at the site; and that there are legal constraints on the Council’s freedom of action.